pnkjwrk3/backend-demo/README.md

 - [x] Cleanup the setup_database.py script
 - [ ] Create tests for database connections and permissions.
 - [ ] Develop frontend to interact with the API
+- [ ] Update pagination in the API